Finding the best rowing machine can be difficult.

 There are lots of different options and you can easily make the wrong decision.
 If you end up with a machine that does not suit your needs, you are more likely to use it less and it will more than likely end up on the scrap heap very quickly.

 However, boasting so many great benefits, the right rower can become a cornerstone of your workout routine.

 If you keep reading, I will guide you through 3 simple steps to guarantee that you find the perfect rowing machine for you.
 The steps below are designed to help people buying a machine for the first time but there are lots of tips and info for prospective and experienced rowers alike.

-I have lots of other tips and advice that would take you hours to find, but if you work through these 3 steps you will see it’s actually quite straightforward:
+The process of buying a machine can be daunting, but if you work through these 3 steps you will see it’s actually quite straightforward:

 - Step 1- Choose the size.